Spinal board

 A spinal board, is a patient handling device used primarily in pre-hospital trauma care.
 It is designed to provide rigid support during movement of a person with suspected spinal or limb injuries.
 They are most commonly used by ambulance staff, as well as lifeguards and ski patrollers.
 Historically, backboards were also used in an attempt to "improve the posture" of young people, especially girls.

 Due to lack of evidence to support long-term use, the practice of keeping people on long boards for prolonged periods of time is decreasing.

-Extraction uses
+Extrication uses

 The spinal backboard was originally designed as a device to remove people from a vehicle.
 After a time people were simply kept on the spine board for transport without evidence supporting this need.

 Medical uses

 A spinal board is primarily indicated for judicious use to transport people who may have had a spinal injury, usually due to the mechanism of injury, and the attending team are not able to rule out a spinal injury.
 The person should be transferred from the board to a hospital bed as soon as possible.
 For comfort and safety reasons, it is recommended to transfer the person to a vacuum mattress instead, in which case a scoop stretcher or long spine board is just used for the transfer.

 Despite its history of use, there is no evidence that backboards immobilize the spine, nor do they improve the person's outcomes.
 Additionally, cervical spine motion restriction has been shown to increase mortality in people with penetrating trauma and can cause pain, agitation, respiratory compromise, and can lead to the development of bedsores.